falkr/teampy/docs/index.md

 # Teampy: Tools for Team-Based Learning

 This is a set of Python scripts to manage readiness assurance tests for team-based learning.

-In detail, Teampy helps you with the following:

-Manage *paper-based* readiness assurance tests (RATs):
+Teampy helps you to manage *paper-based* readiness assurance tests (RATs).

 * Write your RAT in a simple textual format, in any text editor of your choice.
 * Convert the raw RATs into LaTeX, from which you can generate PDF.
 * Teampy shuffles the questions and answers for each student, so that cheating is a bit harder.
-* Collect the answers by documenting a single line of text for each student.
+* Collect the answers by writing a single line of text for each student.
 * Look at the results of a class to give feedback to students.
 * Send individual results to each student via your own email.